-Students selecting African Studies as a minor are encouraged to visit the Program office (School of Global and International Studies Building, GA 3072) as soon as possible after arriving on campus to discuss their interests.
-The Program director and staff will provide information about courses, and faculty, and ways to connect with other African Studies students.
+Students selecting African Studies as a minor are encouraged to visit the Program office (Global and International Studies Building, GA 3072) as soon as possible after arriving on campus to discuss their interests.
+The Program director and staff will provide information about courses, faculty, and ways to connect with other African Studies students.

 Students minoring in African Studies must complete AFRI-A650, Interdisciplinary Methods in African Studies, and four other graduate-level courses in African studies outside their major field.
 The courses should be in at least two different disciplines; must be taught by an African Studies Program affiliated faculty member; and must be approved by the Program director.

 The African Studies Interdisciplinary Seminar AFRI-A731 may be taken twice for a total of six credits but variable credit is only allowed in addition to having taken it once as a three-credit seminar.

 One language course in the third year of study, or higher, may be counted toward the Minor.

 The Program strongly recommends that Ph.D. candidates who minor in African Studies take two years of an African language in addition to their course work for the minor.
 Serious scholars of Africa are proficient in at least one African language.
 Moreover, language proficiency improves opportunities for fieldwork and funding; in fact it is a requirement for important overseas research grants (e.g., SSRC and Fulbright-Hays awards).
 Students preparing a minor in African Studies and a minor in another field may double-count only one course.